maxoliverbr/end-2-end-real-time-ml/README.md

 TURBOML_API_KEY="YOUR_API_KEY_GOES_HERE"
 ```

-You can find them in the TurboML dashboard.
+To get these credentials, sign up for free at [TurboML](https://turboml.com/)
+and you will get a workspace with a backend URL and an API key.

 ![credentials](./media/credentials.png)

-### 1. Create a feature pipeline
+### 3. Create a feature pipeline

 This is the first pipeline you need to build a real time ML system.

 To do this in TurboML, you first need to create a dataset object for your

-- features -> set of variables you use to generate predictions
+- **features** -> set of variables you use to generate predictions, and

-and

-- labels -> target variable you want to predict
+- **labels** -> target variable you want to predict

 This is what the `create_datasets` function does.